top of page

 Holy Wells

-An element that might have contributed to Bedum being a spiritual place in the first place, are sweet water wells that have been, and are, there.
-Such a well was called a borneput in Dutch language, or a quickborn in German language.
+An element that might have contributed to Bedum being a spiritual place in the first place, are fresh water wells that have been, and are, there.
+Such a well was called a borneput in the Dutch language, or a quickborn in the German language.
 One well was, according to folklore located next to the church, or earlier before the church was built, located next to Walfrid's cella.
 A seventeenth account mentions this well as follows (Van Schaik 1985):

 De put isser noch, digte aen de kerk, vol van schoon waeter, aen de noordzijd omtrent den thooren.